 - 8 oz coffee liqueur

-- 4-6 oz simple syrup depending on your sweetness desire
+- 4-6 oz simple syrup depending on your desired sweetness

 instructions